pinpox/kali-i3/README.md

 (`root`/`toor`) and select `i3 session` in the top right menu of the login manager.

->[!WARNING]
->There is a strange behaviour of the login manager, causing it to launch the
+> :warning: **!WARNING:** There is a strange behaviour of the login manager,
-> default XFCE session instead of i3 sometimes, even if it was selected.
-To fix
+> causing it to launch the default XFCE session instead of i3 sometimes, even if
-> this select the session **after** entering username and password, then click
+> it was selected.
+To fix this select the session **after** entering username
-> login.
+> and password, then click login.
 Once again: 1.
-Type user/pass, 2. select "i3 session", 3. press login.
+Type user/pass, 2. select "i3
-> (Order matters!)
+> session", 3. press login.
+(Order matters!)

 ### Troubleshooting